Cohabitation Agreements: what is it, information needed, costs and timeline

 The most common topics that are covered include:

-• Property: define and identify what assets a partner brings into the relationship and confirm if they are to remain separate property; how assets or debts acquired individually or jointly during the relationship will be divided in the partnership ends; how to handle property jointly acquired during the relationship; and how to divide gifts given to the couple or between the couple should the relationship end.
+- Property: define and identify what assets a partner brings into the relationship and confirm if they are to remain separate property; how assets or debts acquired individually or jointly during the relationship will be divided if the partnership ends; how to handle property jointly acquired during the relationship; and how to divide gifts given to the couple or between the couple should the relationship end.

 Information You Will Be Asked to Provide